 Relyence FMEA includes a supplied template for a FMEA-MSR Worksheet.
 You can use this Worksheet as-is, or modify it as needed to perform your Monitoring and System Response FMEAs.

 Relyence DFMEA SmartSuggestTM

 Relyence FMEA SmartSuggest is uniquely suited to help you with AIAG & VDA compliant DFMEAs.
 The AIAG & VDA FMEA Handbook outlines best practices for performing FMEAs, and SmartSuggest was designed and built with those best practices in mind.

 FMEA SmartSuggest analyzes your FMEA Worksheets that are completed across the various levels of your FMEA tree hierarchy and develops a list of possible failure data to include on your current Worksheet.
 It will identify:

-- Higher-level Causes to use as Failure Modes on your current Worksheet
+- Higher-level Causes and associated Severity data to use as Failure Modes on your current Worksheet

-- Higher-level Failure Modes to use as Effects on your current Worksheet
+- Higher-level Failure Modes and associated Severity data to use as Effects on your current Worksheet

 In addition, FMEA SmartSuggest includes a Highlight Warnings function that can be used to verify that your Next Higher Level and Next Lower Level data fields are in sync across your FMEA Worksheets.
 For example, if data in the Next Lower Level Function and Requirement field in your current FMEA Worksheet does not match any of the Function and Requirement data in lower level FMEA Worksheets, that cell in your FMEA Worksheet appears in red along with information as to the underlying cause of the mismatch.